 \subsection{Computer Science}

-In computer science, LLM-assisted optimization has been explored in multiple areas, with neural architecture search \cite{chen2023evoprompting} and computer security \cite{guo2024autoda} standing out as representative examples.
-Other emerging applications \cite{wang2024llm, li2025cuda, ma2024llamoco, wang2025agenttts} further illustrate the breadth of this direction.

-NAS is a core problem in machine learning, where EAs have been widely applied \cite{liu2021survey}.
-Integrating LLMs offers new opportunities.
-While a few studies have attempted to treat LLMs as direct optimizers \cite{zhong2024large}, most research emphasizes low-level assistance.
-Chen \textit{et al.} \cite{chen2023evoprompting} pioneered the use of LLMs as crossover and mutation operators within EAs, where crossover generates new architectures through few-shot prompting and mutation introduces diversity via mixed-temperature sampling.
-Building on this, Nasir \cite{nasir2024llmatic} applied the approach to Quality-Diversity algorithms, achieving more efficient exploration with a dual-archive mechanism.
-Morris \textit{et al.} \cite{morris2024llm} enhanced search diversity using role-based prompts, while Mo \textit{et al.} \cite{mo2025autosgnn} extended the paradigm to graph neural networks.
-In addition, LLMs have been explored for initialization: Yu \textit{et al.} \cite{yu2023gpt} leveraged pre-training, and Jawahar \textit{et al.} \cite{jawahar2023llm} employed few-shot learning to provide high-quality initial suggestions.
+In computer science, neural architecture search (NAS) \cite{chen2023evoprompting} and security optimization \cite{guo2024autoda} are two representative application areas, while data augmentation, code optimization, and other tasks further demonstrate the breadth of the field \cite{wang2024llm, li2025cuda, ma2024llamoco, wang2025agenttts}.
+NAS research mainly uses low-level assistance rather than stand-alone LLM optimization \cite{zhong2024large}.
+Chen \textit{et al.} \cite{chen2023evoprompting} use LLMs as crossover and mutation operators within an EA \cite{yu2025llm}; few-shot prompts generate candidate architectures, and mixed sampling temperatures increase diversity.
+This design has been extended to quality-diversity search with dual archives \cite{nasir2024llmatic}, role-based prompt diversification \cite{morris2024llm}, and graph neural architecture search \cite{mo2025autosgnn}.
+LLMs also support initialization through pretraining \cite{yu2023gpt} or few-shot prediction \cite{jawahar2023llm}.

-In security-related optimization, LLMs have been used both as standalone optimizers and as auxiliary operators.
-Jiang \textit{et al.} \cite{jiang2024optimizable} applied LLMs directly to iteratively generate jailbreak attack suffixes with self-reflection.
-Complementary work explored low-level assistance \cite{li2025efficient, yu2024llm}, where LLMs act as heuristic operators to guide jailbreak prompt optimization, improving both efficiency and transferability.
-Guo \textit{et al.} \cite{guo2024autoda} investigated LLM-enabled optimization of the generation function responsible for producing adversarial samples, supporting continuous innovation and evaluation of attack strategies.
+Security applications use LLMs both as direct optimizers and as search operators.
+Jiang \textit{et al.} \cite{jiang2024optimizable} generate jailbreak suffixes through iterative self-reflection.
+Other methods embed LLMs as heuristic operators for jailbreak-prompt optimization and improve efficiency or transferability \cite{li2025efficient, yu2024llm}.
+AutoDA \cite{guo2024autoda} instead optimizes the generation function that produces adversarial examples, which allows attack strategies to evolve over repeated evaluations.